 7. Air vents

 It is necessary to keep the air inside the office clean and this is only possible when you regularly clean the air vents and the inside ductwork.
 Unfortunately, this is another area that is often overlooked.
-You should hire professional cleaning services at least once a year to thoroughly clean the air vents and check your HVAC system so that ensure that you have high quality air flowing into the office.
+You should hire professional cleaning services at least once a year to thoroughly clean the air vents and check your HVAC system to ensure that you have high-quality air flowing into the office.
 This maintenance will also help you to save on your energy bills.

 8. Staff Kitchen Microwave